JeffTsengTwn/WindowsToast/README.md

 # WindowsToast
-A simple sample to show toast in Windows.
+A simple sample to show toast on Windows.
 ## Dependency
 ```bash
 pip install pypiwin32